 The menu is Louisiana classics, from po-boys to whatever fresh catch is swimming in the Gulf.
-Take advantage of the popular happy hour (4-6:30 p.m. daily) and a full-service oyster bar: the raw oysters are 50 cents, and Superior’s signature frozen pomegranate mojito is two-for-one.
+Take advantage of the popular happy hour and a full-service oyster bar: the raw oysters are a steal, washed down with Superior’s signature frozen pomegranate mojito.

 Stop 9: The Avenue Pub (1732 St Charles Ave.)

 This iconic Lower Garden District pub boasts fireplaces, tin ceilings, a balcony overlooking St. Charles Avenue, a pool table, and sidewalk and patio seating.
-The downstairs bar is open 24/7 and the small kitchen churns out high-quality pub grub like cauliflower hummus and currywurst.
-The menu is limited and can’t accommodate food allergies, but Nathaniel Zimet of Boucherie is a consulting chef so some of his recipes, like Dump Truck Fries with bechamel and lemongrass pulled pork, grace the list.
-The house burger, 7 oz. of artisanal beef loaded with veggies and good cheese, comes on challah bun from Gracious Bakery.
+The downstairs bar is open 24/7 and the small kitchen churns out quality pub grub.
+The menu is limited and can’t accommodate food allergies, but you’re guaranteed at least a burger and fries.
 For beer nerds, the daily tap rotating menu is posted online.

 Stop 10: Marcello’s Restaurant & Wine Bar (715 St. Charles Ave.)

 Marcello’s is family-owned and operated, with locations in Lafayette and Baton Rouge in addition to New Orleans.
-It’s classy/casual, with a large wine selection and Sicilian & Northern Italian fare like mussels, antipasti board, and truffle and crimini mushroom risotto.
+It’s classy/casual, with a large wine selection and Sicilian & Northern Italian fare like mussels and the antipasti board.
 You can select your bottle of wine from Marcello’s racks as you would in a store, at prices below the traditional restaurant wine list markups.
 The restaurant is located in a historic 1930s building and has outdoor seating.

 Stop 11: Herbsaint (701 St. Charles Ave.)

-James Beard Award winner Chef Donald Link’s wildly popular restaurant predates Katrina and remains the flagship of the Link Restaurant Group (which runs several businesses including Peche, Cochon and La Boulangerie).
-Herbsaint has been, and continues to be, on many “Best Restaurants” list, for seasons that will become clear as soon as you dig into its crispy goat, or shrimp and fish ceviche — or anything, really.
+James Beard Award winner Chef Donald Link’s wildly popular restaurant predates Katrina and remains the flagship of the Link Restaurant Group (which runs several businesses including Peche, Cochon, and La Boulangerie).
+Herbsaint has been and continues to be on many “Best Restaurants” list for reasons that will become clear as soon as you dig into its crispy goat, or shrimp and fish ceviche — or anything.
 The menu is best described as French-Southern, with some Italian influences (evident in the presence of housemade gnocchi and spaghetti), with a spotlight on local, seasonal produce and sustainably sourced seafood and meats.